Grace De La Rosa

 -----------------------------------

 Colonoscopy revealed a tumor.
 Put your thumb and index finger together to make an "O".
 That's the size of the tumor.
 Biopsies were taken.
-Doctors couldn't complete the colonoscopy, as the tumor blocked the path.
+Doctors couldn't complete the colonoscopy, as the tumor blocked its path.
 CT scan revealed nothing unusual on the exterior of the large intestine (colon).

 -----------------------------------